Deavoe/simple-calc/README.md

 # Notes:

-To continue operating the result, always start with an operator first.
+To continue operating the result, always start with an operator first and press Enter to complete the operation.
 All results are rounded to the 15th place.